Leffelin/hacker-rank-motivator/documentation/goal.md

   Can be triggered by a cron job, and run all of the code necessary to getting hold of and choosing a problem.
 Can then trigger the email mechanism.
 - SES - Simple email service
   Can be used to send the email to a set of addresses.
+- SNS - Simple Notification Service
+  A more crude way of sending unformatted emails.
 - S3 (Extra)
   Can be used to store state in a simple file.
 No need for a database at the start.
 - Cloud formation (Extra)